 Everyone should have free and open access to research.
 This is, as we know, the first major contemporary challenge for academia.
 We believe that the dependence of research on its current business model is primarily material : paid journals do indeed play an important role in the formatting, validation and dissemination of research.

 PEERS is a non-profit organization created by researchers for researchers to bring the latest technological advances to the benefit of open access.
 By integrating all phases of academic research and by automating all the tasks traditionally performed by paid journals as possible, our goal is to eventually be able to do without what they provide today.

 PEERS is also an opportunity to go further than traditional journals.
 Facilitating data access and collaboration in data re-analysis is the second major contemporary issue.
 Nowadays, data sharing is done on dedicated sites and not in the journals themselves, and data re-analysis thus demands a heavy investment from reviewers.

 PEERS offers a fully transparent open review toolkit based on the model of large collaborative web 2.0 projects.
-Any reader can, anonymously or not, make their case for their approval of a given work, raise questionable points that will create a dedicated discussion thread, or request a change to the work that can then be accepted or refused by the authors with a single click.
+Any reader can make their case for their approval of a given work, raise questionable points that will create a dedicated discussion thread, or request a change to the work that can then be accepted or refused by the authors with a single click.

 PEERS makes the work of reviewers visible and quantifiable, which is an essentiel step to take if we want to value the the diversity of essential academic work.

 Any researcher or community can create a collection on PEERS.
 These are our equivalent of journals: they are multimedia lists that can relay written, audio or video works, published on PEERS or externally.